 Local opticians pledges spec-tacular support for customer

-As part of the fundraising, Hannah Bishop, dispensing optician at Specsavers Rushden, will be shaving her head while Graham Ford, lab manager, Matthew Langley, lab technician and Fred Irowa, optometrist will be waxing their legs on Wednesday 15 July.
+As part of the fundraising, Hannah Bishop, optical assistant at Specsavers Rushden, will be shaving her head while Graham Ford, lab manager, Matthew Langley, lab technician and Fred Irowa, optometrist will be waxing their legs on Wednesday 9 July.
 All the money raised will be donated to Shannon, a 16-year-old Rushden local who is trying to fund treatment in the Netherlands as part of her fight against cancer of the eye, which was found for the second time as a result of an eye examination.

 ‘When we heard about Shannon’s diagnosis, we knew we wanted to help,’ Emma Darby, store director at Specsavers Rushden, comments.
 ‘Hannah, Graham, Matthew and Fred were all keen to do something bold and I’m really impressed with their dedication to the fundraising.